$57 Find Cheap Flights from Portland to Park City

 • Which airlines provide the cheapest flights from Portland to Park City?

-In the last 72 hours, the cheapest one-way ticket between Portland and Park City found on KAYAK was with Frontier for $28.
-Frontier offered a round-trip connection from $115 and Alaska Airlines from $131.
+In the last 72 hours, the cheapest one-way ticket between Portland and Park City found on KAYAK was with Spirit Airlines for $44.
+Frontier offered a round-trip connection from $45 and Hawaiian Airlines from $78.

 Top tips for finding cheap flights from Portland to Park City